 The Court issues this Administrative Order as another in a series of Administrative Orders to address court operations during the time of the spread of the Coronavirus Disease that emerged in 2019, known as COVID-19.
+This Order extends the temporary use of video teleconferencing, telephone conferencing and other procedures in criminal proceedings until December 28, 2020.

-In response to a declaration on March 13, 2020, under the National Emergencies Act, 50 U.S.C. §§ 1601 et seq., that the Coronavirus Disease 2019 ("COVID-19") outbreak constitutes a national emergency, Congress passed the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which was signed into law on March 27, 2020.
-Under section 15002(1) of that Act, I authorized the use of video teleconferencing and telephone conferencing for all court hearings listed in section 15002(b) of the Act in Administrative Order 20-AO-25.
-This Administrative Order clarifies and supplements that authorization.
+In response to a declaration on March 13, 2020, under the National Emergencies Act, 50 U.S.C. §§ 1601 et seq., that the COVID-19 outbreak constitutes a national emergency, Congress passed the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which was signed into law on March 27, 2020.
+Under section 15002(1) of that Act, on March 29, 2020, the Judicial Conference of the United States found that emergency conditions due to the declared national emergency with respect to COVID-19 have materially affected and continue to materially affect the functioning of the federal courts.
+On March 30, 2020, I initially authorized the use of video teleconferencing and telephone conferencing for all court hearings listed in section 15002(b) of the Act in Administrative Order 20-AO-25, extending such use by Administrative Orders 20-AO-027 and 20-AO-038R.